Key Discovery

 Testable Predictions

-- Other settled states (neutron stars, etc.) should have different G scaling
+- Other dense configurations (neutron stars, etc.) should have different G scaling

 - Intermediate density states should show intermediate G values